dlwhitehurst/anypoint-javascript/README.md

 - createApiManagerInstance

-May later add strategies for various operations.
+DLW - May later add strategies for various operations.